 Dr. Holmes was not re-elected in 1980 and he moved to Fort Worth, Texas, in August of 1980.
 In Texas, Dr. Holmes continued to practice medicine.
 He was the Chief of Staff at Medical Plaza Hospital and he was on the Board of St. Francis Village.

 Dr. Holmes retired in 1995.
 Dr. Holmes died on the 29th of December, 2011 leaving behind his wife Isabel, his 3 children, 6 grandchildren and 4 great-grandchildren.
 He was buried at the Greenwood Memorial Park and Mausoleum in Fort Worth, Texas.

-*His son David, also became a doctor and practices medicine in Texas.
+*His son David, also became a physician and practices medicine in Texas.